Quick and easy weekly meal planning using sticky notes

 • Etc.

-If you prefer you can type up a list or use a printable like the method I shared above (it’s from this rainbow recipe binder set in my shop)
+If you prefer, you can type up a list or use a printable like the method I shared above (it’s from this rainbow recipe binder set in my shop)

-On the left page – keep a list of recipes, and on the right page – do weekly meal planning
+On the left page – keep a list of recipes, and on the right page – do your weekly meal planning

 how to use sticky notes for weekly meal planning color coding cooking planner ideas inspiration hacks tips organization using empty notebook